dannykennedy/quiz-nawarddeken/content/blogs/how-to-train-a-dragon.md

 # Seriously?

+Eat shit and die.
 There is no gain wasting time here go complete the tutorial.

 > You still here ?